• Skip to Content

 L40 SOC 3550 Sociology of Work

-Sociological understanding of work and, in particular, how work reduces or replicates inequality.
-Classic and contemporary sociological theories of work; how work in the U.S. has changed over time; and how workers are matched to "good" and "bad" jobs.
-Threaded through the course is the exploration of barriers to racial, gender, and class inclusion and advancement at work.
-We will explore how organizational structures, policies and practices can increase or decrease those barriers.
-Prerequisite: introductory course in sociology or consent of the instructor.
+This course acts as an overview of the sociological understandings of work, and in particular, how work reduces or replicates inequality.
+This course will cover classic and contemporary sociological theories of work; how work in the U.S. has changed over time; and how workers are matched to "good" and "bad" jobs.
+Threaded through the course is the exploration of barriers to racial, gender, and class to inclusion and advancement at work.
+Students will explore how organizational structures, policies, and practices can increase or decrease those barriers.
+Prerequisite: successful completion of an introductory Sociology course or consent of the instructor.

 Credit 3 units.
 A&S IQ: SSC, SC, SD Arch: SSC Art: SSC BU: BA EN: S